Tomicgun/Gravity-Waves-Analysis-Tool/Readme.md

     2. `. venv/bin/activate` to activate and go into the virtual environment
     3. `pip3 install flask` within the virtual environment to install flask
     4. Then close the terminal instance that is within the virtual environment.
-  You are now ready to activate and build the frontend image.
+  You are now ready to build the frontend image.

 ## Miscellaneous Information